Journalist’s wife: ‘We can say goodbye with love’ after bodies found in Amazon

 “Today, we also begin our quest for justice.
 I hope that the investigations exhaust all possibilities and bring definitive answers on all relevant details as soon as possible.”

+Brazilian authorities said the prime suspect in the case, Amarildo da Costa de Oliveira, nicknamed Pelado, told officers he used a firearm to kill the two men.

+The remains had not yet been positively identified, federal police said, adding that other arrests would soon be made in the case.

-It comes after former Tory prime minister Theresa May insisted the UK must do “everything it can” to press Brazilian authorities to uncover the truth about the disappearance.
+It comes after former Tory prime minister Theresa May insisted the UK must do “everything it can” to press Brazilian authorities to uncover the truth about the disappearances.

 Mrs May made the plea on Wednesday to Boris Johnson in the House of Commons after police arrested a second suspect in connection with the case.